 Was it journalism, other writers, crime novels or parental rebellion that influenced his writing?
-It's a mixture, but for a deeper understanding of literary minimalism can be found in film and theater.
+It's a mixture, but insight into literary minimalism can be found in film and theater.

-The "real" story is taking place in the mind of the reader or audience.
-Words on the page are prompts, like props in a film or stage production.
-The mind takes in what it needs and filters the rest.
+Francis Ford Coppola said, "Whatever is happening on the screen, the "real" story is taking place in the mind of the audience."
+Words on the page are prompts for the mind, like props in a stage production.
+The mind takes in what it needs or can and filters out the rest.
 When too much is coming at the senses, overload occurs and the mind excludes some of what is being presented.
-The personality of the observer is in play, whether the author or actor or director likes it or not.
+When a writer economizes, the personality of the observer is more in play.

 This "theater concept" occurred to me after reflecting on why the 1939 black and white version of Of Mice and Men remains superior to the '82 and '92 color versions.
 In the realm of storytelling, color can be superfluous and actually interfere with the flow of the story.

-Stage directors know and depend on the fact that audiences only need a suggestion of reality in their sets, just enough to make sense of what is happening.
-This de-emphasis on setting enables an audience to concentrate on what is being said and done, where lives the core of leaning.
+Stage directors know and depend on the fact that audiences need only a suggestion of reality in their sets and props, often just enough for a suggestion of a reality or locale.
+This de-emphasis on the physical enables an audience to concentrate on what is being said and done, the core thread of meaning.

 Such is the case with Hemingway.
-On the page every word competes with every other word for reader comprehension.
-The more words and the more complicated they are, the harder the reader must work at comprehension.
+On the page, every word competes with every other word for comprehension.
+The more words and the more complicated they are, the harder the reader must work.
 If the author is wordy and over-precise in rendering a scene the all-important meaning can be lost.

 In a famous quote, Ezra Pound impressed upon Hemingway that precision in word selection was paramount--“Fundamental accuracy of statement is the ONE sole morality of writing.”
 In Hemingway's search for just the right words he discovered that extraneous words could be dropped and increase clarity.
 So he left them out and the through-line delivery of meaning to the reader was more direct.

 Sparseness can sometimes come at a cost, though.
-In The Sun Also Rises and other stories, I sometimes couldn't tell who was speaking.
-"Hills Like White Elephants" is an extreme example.
-Half the time I couldn't tell who was talking and it forced me to strain and backtrack, interrupting the story flow.
-It's curious that is "Hills..." so frequently anthologized; it's not that representative of his work.
+In The Sun Also Rises I sometimes couldn't tell who was speaking.
+"Hills Like White Elephants" is an extreme example of Hemingwy's trademark brevity, forcing me to strain and backtrack, interrupting story flow.
+It's curious that "Hills..." is so frequently anthologized; it's not that representative.
 Perhaps it was an experiment to see how much of the iceberg he could submerge and still have a story.
-It came out in '27, after The Sun Also Rises was doing tremendously well and Hem could have gotten away with anything.
+It came out in '27, after The Sun Also Rises was doing tremendously well and he could have gotten away with anything.

 Still, whether on stage or page, the principle of economy applies.
-Only put in just enough, and the reader supplies what she needs, allowing more attention to dialog and action.
+Only put in just enough, and the reader supplies the rest.
 The art is in knowing where to draw the line.